geraldzakwan/katla-helper/README.md

 # Katla Helper

-A web app (currently just the backend/API) that can help you solve Katla game (https://katla.vercel.app/) by giving 5 suggestions for each step.
+A command line program that can help you solve Katla game (https://katla.vercel.app/) by giving you 5 suggestions for each guess.

 # How to Run

+- Clone the repository

+  `git clone https://github.com/geraldzakwan/katla-helper.git` OR `git clone git@github.com:geraldzakwan/katla-helper.git`

 - Install all requirements

+  `cd katla-helper`
   `pip install -r requirements.txt`

-- Run the web app
+- Run the CLI app

-  `python3 app.py`
+  `python3 cmd.py`

-# How to use API

-- Example Request using POST JSON

-TBD